rednafi/rednafi.com/content/go/limit_goroutines_with_buffered_channels.md

 - It could create unlimited goroutines if many events arrived quickly
 - It might overload the destination system by making many concurrent requests

 In Python, I'd use just `asyncio.Semaphore` to limit concurrency.
-I've previously written about this here[^1].
+I've previously [written about this] here.
 Turns out, in Go, you could do the same with a buffered channel.
 Here's how the naive version looks:

 ```go